 - Remembering information you have entered on online application forms when you navigate to different pages in a single web browsing session.

-- Maintaining a logged-in session on our website.
+- Maintaining a logged-in session on our websites.

-Performance cookies aim to improve our website by collecting information about how you use our website.
+Performance cookies aim to improve our websites by collecting information about how you use our website.
 For example:

-- Counting the number of visitors and how they move around our website.
+- Counting the number of visitors and how they move around our websites.

 - Understanding what interests our users so that we can deliver the content and level of service you expect from us.

-- Helping us to improve our website by measuring errors experienced by users of our site.
+- Helping us to improve our websites by measuring errors experienced by users of our websites.

-- Testing different designs or content on our website.
+- Testing different designs or content on our websites.

-Functionality cookies will typically be set because of an action you have taken on our website but may also be set in the delivery of other services.
+Functionality cookies will typically be set because of an action you have taken on our websites but may also be set in the delivery of other services.
 For example: